setun-90/ESER-32/README.md

   * The actual directory structure for device sources needs to be replaced.
   * The POSIX device needs a decent ESER test program.
 * Processing units are in progress; tests need to be written and some aspects need to be frozen, such as cache sizes.
+* The console needs to be expanded with commands for device control.

 ## Running
 Run it as: